HMC-STAMPLATE/JSONSchema/README.md

 specifications, it does not resolve or checks types from [schema.org](https://schema.org).

+⚠️ The examples refer to the remote resource of the `stamplate.jsonld` definition.
+If you have made changes to the local definition and want to test it against the examples, be sure you refer to the local file.

 To see if the terms are correctly resolved, expand the examples with the `jsonld-cli` tool: